julianfl0w/BaltimoreCode-Coffee.github.io/README.md

 Once you've made and tested your changes, you can submit them for review by creating a pull request:

 1. **Commit your changes**:
+   Github Desktop: Commit
+   or
    ```bash
    git add .
    git commit -m "Description of your changes"
    ```

 2. **Push your branch** to the remote repository:
+   Github Desktop: Push
+   or
    ```bash
    git push origin <branch-name>
    ```